Heading North On The Pacific Coast Highway (PCH)

 Plan To Visit The Hearst Castle For Eclectic Sights

 We were so glad we planned to visit the Hearst Castle for eclectic sights on our trip north to Monterey.
-We got a first glimpse into this amazing property.
+We got a first glimpse into this amazing property and saw some interesting architecture in California.
 And we know there is much to see on a return visit to Hearst Castle.

 We had the prefect day to explore the grounds.
 And got stunning views out in all directions.
 We certainly saw why Hearst put the Ranch at San Simeon.
 He may not have called it a “Castle”, but it certainly looked like one.